Inclusive Film Festival (IFF): 17 December 2021

 What IFF we included everybody all the time?

-Inner West Council in partnership with Accessible Arts, Mable, Settlement Services international and Disability Services Australia invite you to IFF.
+Inner West Council in partnership with Accessible Arts, People with disability Australia, Mable, Settlement Services international and Bill Crews Foundation invite you to IFF.

 Let’s come together, support and elevate the voices of people with disability at this uniquely inclusive and accessible event at the Petersham Town Hall.